| |

 quaestors are appointed, and in these provinces, accordingly, the

-edict of the aediles is not published.
+edict of the aediles is not published.§ 7.
+The

 answers of jurists are the decisions and opinions of persons authorized